 The company also offers portfolio rebalancing, like a robo-advisor.
 When you add or remove money from your M1 Invest account, the platform automatically adds or subtracts the money in a way that returns the asset allocation to your pre-determined percentages.
 You can also initiate rebalancing with the push of a button.

 M1 Borrow is a line of credit for M1 Invest customers.
-Users with an account value of $5,000 or more can borrow up to 35% of their account value.
-With M1 Borrow, M1 Basic customers pay 2% interest for the loan.
-The rate is slashed to 1% for M1 Plus customers.
+Users with an account value of at least $2,000 (exceptions may occur) can borrow up to 40% of their account value.
+With M1 Borrow, M1 Basic customers and M1 Plus customers pay competitive rates for their margin loans.
+As you might expect, the rate for Plus customer is lower.
 The line of credit is appropriate for midsized purchases like braces, laptops, cars, or additional stock purchases, like a margin account.
 Pay the loan back on your own terms.

 What are the Benefits of an M1 Plus Account?

 Depending on your needs, you might benefit from an M1 Plus account.
-While this account has a $125 annual fee (waived for the first year), and the M1 Basic account is free, the Plus account gives you more options – for investing and banking.
+The M1 Plus account charges $125 annually (waived for the first 3 months), and the M1 Basic account is free, the Plus account gives you more options – for investing and banking.

-- You have access to a lower interest rate of 1% when you borrow.
+- You have access to a lower interest rate when you borrow.

 - You get 1% cash back on all purchases.

-- You earn a 1% APY yield on all cash.
+- You earn a high yield on all cash.